Graduate Classes

 Class mentors: Prof. Dr. Ute Planert & Prof. Dr. Christian Spies

-Research in class 5 looks at the change in relationship between inequality and governance throughout history from Antiquity up to the 21st century.
-Europe’s various regions and the regions of former European colonies are at the forefront of interest.
-Although the interrelations between inequality and political rule have always been part of the constitutive and existentially determining characteristics in all historical societies, their institutional structures, practices and forms of legitimation have been subject to profound changes.
-What is of particular interest are processes of transition, erosion and renewed stabilisation, de- and re-legitimation of socio-political orders and structures.
+Research in class 5 looks at the changes in the relationship between inequality and governance throughout history from Antiquity to the 21st century.
+Europe’s various regions and the regions of former European colonies are at the forefront of the class's research interest.
+Although the interrelations between inequality and political rule have always been part of the constitutive and existentially determining characteristics of all historical societies, their institutional structures, practices, and forms of legitimation have been subject to profound changes through time.
+Of particular interest to the class are processes of transition, erosion, renewed stabilisation, and de and re-legitimation of socio-political orders and structures.

 Class 6: “Nature – Culture – Agency: Mediation of different knowledge systems”